leanprover/vstte2024/README.md

 ### First hands-on break

 Suggested tasks, in rough order of difficulty.
+These are invitations to play around with Lean; unless you have prior experience with it or very similar tools like Isabelle or Coq, it is not likely to finisht them without help.

+The branch `exercises` contains the result of solving all the exercises.

 * Add unary operations (negation, logical not) to the expression language.